 Protein is the key muscle maintaining and growth building component nutrient in the body; protein makes up 15 to 20% of your body weight; the second most abundant substance in your body next to water.
 Protein is essential to life.

-A lot of complete protein can also be ingested from foods like lean meat, fish, chicken, eggs etc. it’s tough to get all of your protein requirements from raw food alone, so a good whey protein can bring these levels up and keep you in a positive Nitro balance.
+A lot of complete protein can also be ingested from foods like lean meat, fish, chicken, eggs etc. it’s tough to get all of your protein requirements from raw food alone, so a good whey protein can bring these levels up and keep you into a positive Nitro balance.

 #3 B complex